theowenyoung/archive-actionsflow/docs/reference/0-trigger-api.md

 `path` is using to set the webhook path. if `path` provided, then only the webhook URL matched the `path` will call the handler.

-if you only handle one webhook path, then you can provide `handler` method only.
+If you only handle one webhook path, then you can provide `handler` method only.
 All webhook event to the trigger will call the `handler`.

 Generally, most of triggers only handle one path.
 But if your trigger need to handle more than one path, you should set different paths to handle the webhook event.